Incorporating Fixed-Pole Information in the Data-Driven Least Squares Realization Problem

-The idea that using information about the fixed pole locations may improve the estimates of the remaining unknown poles is not new.
+The idea that using information about the fixed-pole locations may improve the estimation quality is not new.
 Three alternative versions of Prony's method were already described in~\cite{Auton1981}, each constraining the original method in a different way to handle the fixed poles.
 The linearly constrained total least squares (TLS) method employs linear constraints to incorporate \textit{a priori} knowledge about the poles of the model~\cite{Dowling1994}.
-And, in the context of nuclear magnetic resonance spectroscopy data, the Hankel total least squares (HTLS) method has been extensively used for spectral estimation~\cite{Hua1991}, with several variants, the so-called HTLS-PK methods~\cite{Chen1997a, Chen1997}, incorporating \textit{a priori} knowledge on the signal properties.
+And, in the context of nuclear magnetic resonance spectroscopy, the Hankel total least squares (HTLS) method has been extensively used for spectral estimation~\cite{Hua1991}, with several variants, the so-called HTLS-PK methods~\cite{Chen1997a, Chen1997}, incorporating \textit{a priori} knowledge on the signal properties.
 Alternatively, rather than adapting parameter estimation techniques to deal with the fixed poles, one could also prefilter the observed output data in an attempt to remove the effects of the fixed poles before estimation.
-A naive approach is to start the realization procedure from the optimal misfit associated to the lower-order model defined by the given fixed poles.
-The more advanced time series deflation (TSD) technique~\cite{Majda1989} applies a moving-average prefilter to the observed output data to remove the known components.
+A naive approach is to start the realization procedure from the optimal misfit associated to the lower-order model defined by the fixed poles.
+The time series deflation (TSD) technique~\cite{Majda1989} is a second heuristic that applies a moving-average prefilter to the observed output data to remove the known components.